Skip to Content

 Comprehensive Hormone Check

-$470.00
+from $470.00

 The Comprehensive Hormone Check expands on the Basic Hormone Check test and includes estrone (E1), estriol (E3), and the Estrogen Quotient (EQ) as well as sex hormones, 4 cortisol levels to evaluate the diurnal cortisol pattern, and the Progesterone (Pg)/Estradiol (E2) ratio, which assesses the relationship between estradiol and progesterone.